 Alice’s Adventures in Wonderland

 The Wind in the Willows

 Each book is reproduced in its entirety and includes Michael’s “language illustrations”—close-ups of poetic techniques, four-level analyses of interesting grammar, and comments about writing strategies

 For the first 3 weeks, we used the curriculum as the implementation guide suggests.
 I made little tweaks here in there.
 My son was introduced to some Latin roots and I wrote these roots on index cards for him.
 I also wrote out grammar cards for him of all of the parts of speech components.
 We also put together a vocabulary journal for words we were instructed to define.
-My son enjoyed the assignments on select pages, some of these we did in his notebook and some we did on a dry erase board.
+My son enjoyed the assignments on select pages, some of these we did in his notebook, and some we did on a dry erase board.
 The lessons are short we spent time in meaningful discussions.

 MCT Language Arts: Level 2 Grammar Town is a rigorous and complete language arts program.
-If you are looking for a new way to introduced grammar to your student I highly recommend this curriculum.
+If you are looking for a new way to introduce grammar to your student I highly recommend this curriculum.
 The curriculum does require parent involvement in my opinion wasn’t intense and I welcomed it.
 I enjoyed having conversations with him and seeing his face light up.
 The curriculum is designed for mastery and it is suggested you don’t move on until your student has mastered each section.